preferences from extension.config.* and applies them during Firefox and Gecko browser launches.

 Example configuration

-- internal baseline preferences required for dev/runtime behavior
+- internal baseline preferences required for development and runtime behavior

 - your custom